 Unfortunately, antibiotics can only be prescribed for bacterial sinus infections.
 Therefore, you commonly have to wait before seeking treatment for sinus infections.

 According to the Cleveland Clinic, doctors typically suggest that patients hold off going to a health care facility for treatment until they have experienced symptoms for seven to 10 days.
 In the meantime, Dr. Raj Sindwani said to drink a lot of liquid, get a lot of sleep and take Tylenol for discomfort if needed.

 "If you don't get better, we start thinking there's a bacterial component," Sindwani told the Cleveland Clinic.
 "That's when we pull the trigger on an antibiotic."

 The Times said that most cases of acute sinusitis get better without antibiotics, but they are often prescribed to reduce pain and expedite recovery.

 While the majority of sinus infections are harmless, there are rare occurrences when sinusitis can become serious.
 Sinusitis is dangerous when the sinus infection spreads to the brain or eye regions.
 Signs of eye complications include swelling and decreased vision.
 A high fever is another indication of potentially severe side effects of sinusitis.

 If you or your child experiences sinus infection symptoms, it is important to get to a doctor or CareWell Urgent Care location immediately.
-You can book an appointment online or over the phone, or just walk in for a visit with a health care professional.
+You can save your spot online or over the phone, or just walk in for a visit with a health care professional.
 With the appropriate medication and follow-up care, you will feel back to normal in no time!